Federal COVID aid to pay off SC DOT's debt, potentially pave way for I-526 widening

 The DOT board's unanimous vote March 18 authorized Secretary Christy Hall to start the process of paying off the agency's debt years ahead of schedule.
 She'll come back to the board with recommendations on how to redirect the money that would otherwise make loan payments.

-The payoff is estimated to free up $13 million yearly that can go to local highway projects.
+The payoff is estimated to free up $13 million yearly that can go to highway projects.

 "Instead of paying bankers, we can pay construction workers to continue doing work," Powell said.